akka/akka-persistence-r2dbc/docs/src/main/paradox/query.md

 ### eventsBySlicesStartingFromSnapshots

-Same as `eventsBySlices` but with the purpose to use snapshots as starting points and thereby reducing number of events that have to be loaded.
+Same as `eventsBySlices` but with the purpose to use snapshots as starting points and thereby reducing number of events that have to be processed.
 This can be useful if the consumer start from zero without any previously processed offset or if it has been disconnected for a long while and its offset is far behind.

-First it loads all snapshots with timestamps greater than or equal to the offset timestamp.
-There is at most one snapshot per persistenceId.
-The snapshots are transformed to events with the given `transformSnapshot` function.
+The snapshot is transformed to an event with the given `transformSnapshot` function.

+Snapshot events and ordinary events are interleaved, skipping events before known snapshots.
 After emitting the snapshot events the ordinary events with sequence numbers after the snapshots are emitted.

 To use `eventsBySlicesStartingFromSnapshots` or `currentEventsBySlicesStartingFromSnapshots` you must follow instructions in @ref:[migration guide](migration-guide.md#eventsBySlicesStartingFromSnapshots) and enable configuration: